Travel guide

 How to get everything ready before flying

-The key to avoiding surprises is to prepare your eSIM at home, with Wi-Fi and no rush.
-Install the profile before leaving and activate it upon landing, so your connection awaits you upon arrival in Venezuela without having to do anything complicated.
+The key to avoiding surprises is to prepare your eSIM at home, with Wi-Fi and no rush, not in the check-in line.
+Install the profile before you leave and activate it upon landing, so the connection awaits you upon arrival in Venezuela without having to deal with anything complicated on your phone while carrying your luggage.

 Recommended steps:

-3. Keep the eSIM data turned off until you land.
+3. Keep the eSIM line installed but with data turned off until you land.

-4. Upon arrival, activate the data and roaming for that line.
+4. Upon arrival, activate data and roaming for that specific line, not your physical SIM.

 Frequently asked questions